- Bitter gourd

 Bitter melon had no effect on natural killer cell activity in a study of cervical cancer patients (10).

-Bitter melon also has additive blood sugar lowering effects when combined with insulin or oral hypoglycemic agents.
+Bitter melon may interact with certain drugs including chemotherapy agents such as vinblastine and paclitaxel (11)(12).
+It also has additive blood sugar lowering effects when combined with insulin or oral hypoglycemic agents.